dmcd2356/cpsvo_dev/scripts/README.md

   This will start the ClamAV anti-virus daemon in the drupal_www_1 container.
 This is used by Drupal and gives a status report warning if it is not running.

+**email_config.sh**

+  This will configure ssmtp for working with GMail for Drupal mail redirection.
+The mail redirection currently does not work, but this gets it close.

 **clean.sh**

   This can do either of 2 things: